-Show the group the image of the Food Pyramid.
+Show the group the image of the Eatwell Guide.
 Explain:

-- What the six food groups are. - The type of foods you find in each food group. - The importance of each food group in terms of a balanced diet - That there are no recommended servings for Top Shelf foods and drinks because they are not needed for good health.
+- What the five food groups are - The type of foods you find in each food group - The importance of each food group in terms of a balanced diet.

-Each person is given a worksheet that has a Food Pyramid.
-The worksheet shows images of or a list of foods.
+Each person is given a worksheet that has an Eatwell Guide.
+The worksheet shows images or a list of foods in each food group in the Eatwell Guide.
 At basic and intermediate levels one food is in the wrong food group.
 The advanced level has a number of foods in the wrong food group.
 The participants are asked to identify which food is in the wrong food group and place it in the correct one.